Synodic-Software/Soul-Engine/README.md

 #Features
 These are planned features (partial/incomplete implementations) for aid in the vision of the final application.

-  -S pectral bidirectional path tracer
+  - Spectral bidirectional path tracer

   - GPU physics pipeline which includes an FEM solver for all objects